FREE SHIPPING ON ORDERS OVER $25*

 When everything is in balance, your interconnective chain of muscles, ligaments, and tendons all work together to allow for painless, almost effortless movement until a link of that chain is weakened or injured.
 But a strain, pull, or even tightness can set off a chain of events that, if not addressed, could lead to more complicated and painful results.

 It’s somewhat expected that a stressed or injured muscle can cause some level of discomfort in the surrounding muscles.
 But, because of the nature of the interconnective chain, the impacting “domino effect” of that weak link may be greater than you realize.
 If you are experiencing tightness in your calf, you may already have triggered a tightening of your hamstrings.
-The same is true for the opposite direction of the chain; in fact, one of the leading causes of heel pain (plantar fasciitis) is tight calf muscles.
+The same is true for the opposite direction of the chain; in fact, one of the leading causes of heel pain and plantar fasciitis is tight calf muscles.

 Calf Strain Causes